GeelyDesign/geelydesignweb/_pages/geely-design-china/index.md

 ---
 layout: gallery
 lang: en
-title: Geely Design Shanghai
+title: Geely Design China
-permalink: /geely-design-shanghai/
+permalink: /geely-design-china/

-subtitle: Shanghai
+subtitle: China

 standard:
-  title: Geely Design Shanghai
+  title: Geely Design China
   text: China has spans of rich and diverse culture to be inspired by as Geely Auto develops as a proud Chinese brand.
 With over 30 ongoing projects our Geely Design China studio has grown to over 200 people.

 portfolio: [